marcmarine/energy-label/README.md

 - Supports flags for both **European Union** (🇪🇺) and **Great Britain** (🇬🇧) markets.
 - Compatible with **any JavaScript framework**, including **React**, **Vue**, **Svelte**, **Angular**, and more.
 - Easily embeddable in websites, SPAs, CMSs, or static pages.

+> [!NOTE]
+> It is currently available for smartphones and tablets, refrigerators and arrow labels.
+More templates will be added gradually.

 ## Installation